IntersectMBO/cardano-node/doc/reference/tx-metadata.md

 ## Metadata schemas - mappings and formats

 On-chain metadata that is carried along with transactions is encoded according to CBOR.
 To create a transaction, you can add the metadata with pre-encoded CBOR.
 Alternatively, you can add metadata in JSON format, which will be converted into the internal format.
-In this section, we provide examples of the two different mappings: tx metadata and JSON, which are useful for different purposes.
+In this section, we provide examples of the two different mappings between tx metadata and JSON, which are useful for different purposes.
 In both schemas, the top-level JSON is an object indexed by integers, which are mapped to JSON values.

 ### No schema